 ABOUT FBF

 The Florence School of Banking & Finance (FBF) is a European platform bringing together practitioners and academics from the Banking and Finance sector to develop a common culture of regulation and supervision in the European Union.

 Established in January 2016 as part of the EUI's Robert Schuman Centre for Advanced Studies, the FBF organises training and policy dialogue activities, in close interaction with its network of leading academic institutions, both in the residential and online formats.

 Together with its partners, the School helps experts and decision-makers to take informed decisions in the medium and long-term, critically accompanying the economically and socially sound functioning of the European banking sector.

 Training participants since 2016

-92+ courses
+75+ courses

-3200+ participants
+2500+ participants

-190+ instructors
+170+ instructors

 75+ countries represented

-370+ organisations of origin
+369 organisations of origin

 Types of Trained Institutions

 National Central Banks 35% European Central Bank 21% National Supervisory Authority 12% Academics 11% Other EU 5%

 European Banking Authority 3% Single Resolution Board 3% International Organisation 2%

-FBF ONLINE ACTIVITES Since 2016 FBF developed online activities attracting +14.000 attendees to the online seminars and +1,200 participants for the online courses.
+FBF ONLINE ACTIVITES Since 2016 FBF developed online activities attracting +8000 attendees to the online seminars and +750 participants for the online courses.

-During the COVID period, FBF lockdown, we increased the capacity of our online activities, resulting in a growth of +127% in the number of participants, representing 95 countries.
+During the COVID-19 lockdown, we increased the capacity of our online activities, resulting in a growth of

-Collaborations with:
++127% in the number of participants.

-European Commission, European Central Bank, European Securities and Markets Authority, Bruegel, Oliver Wyman, Single Supervisory Mechanism, Center for Economic Policy Research and more.
+Collaborations with: European Commission, European Central Bank, European Securities and Markets Authority, Bruegel, Oliver Wyman, Single Supervisory Mechanism, Center for Economic Policy Research and more.

-CONTACTS

-in f 🛩

-Florence School of Banking and Finance, Robert Schuman Centre for Advanced Studies, European University Institute Villa Raimondi, Via Boccaccio 121/111 Florence, Italy

-Tel: [+39] 055 4685739 Email: fbf@eui.eu

-For more information on this course, see:
+CONTACTS Florence School of Banking and Finance, Robert Schuman Centre for Advanced Studies, European University Institute Villa Raimondi, Via Boccaccio 121/111 Florence, Italy Tel: [+39] 055 4685739 Email: fbf@eui.eu y twitter.com/FBF\School facebook.com/FlorenceSchoolBankingFinance/ in linkedin.com/company/florenceschoolbankingfinance For more information on this course, see: